openclimatefix/PVItaly/progress/SV_pilot.md

 We add the sun's azimuth and elevation angle as a model input.
 This is highly predictable and clearly has strong correlation with PV production

-We also normalized the data by the PV system capacity value.
+We also normalized the data by the PV system maximum production value.
 This normalizes the PV production generation, so all values are between 0 and 1.
 The NWP variables have also been normalized.